-Michigan State University began construction in 2018 on a $21 million water treatment facility and water tower that will remove iron and other minerals from campus water to improve its taste and appearance.
+Michigan State University began construction in 2018 on a $21 million water treatment facility that will remove iron and other minerals from campus water to improve its taste and appearance.

-While safe to drink and regularly tested, the groundwater pumped from wells on south campus naturally contains high levels of minerals and hardness that result in complaints about its aesthetic qualities.
-Once online, the plant will start removing those minerals and sediment, but it may take one-to-three years for noticeable improvement with some buildings seeing changes sooner than others.
+While safe to drink and regularly tested, the groundwater pumped from on-campus wells naturally contains high levels of minerals and hardness that result in complaints about its aesthetic qualities.
+Once online, the plant will start removing those minerals, but it may take one-to-three years for noticeable improvement with some buildings seeing changes sooner than others.

 The treatment plant as well as a 2-million-gallon water tower are being built at the corner of Service Road and Recycling Drive.
 Construction is expected to be completed in late 2019 and only after extensive testing will water distribution to campus begin, which is expected in the first quarter of 2020.

 As in any municipal water system, water discoloration events still may occur when pipes break or are flushed out for maintenance, but the discoloration will become less noticeable over time as accumulated minerals and sediment are removed from the system.

 We are pleased to report that Michigan State University's drinking water meets or surpasses all federal and state regulatory requirements.
 We have a highly qualified staff of water utility professionals who understand the importance of the water quality for our community.